Popular Locations

 Experts in congenital electrophysiology offer potential curative therapies for life-threatening arrhythmias.
 Congenital and acquired cardiovascular diseases that require surgical intervention are managed by our team of pediatric and adult cardiovascular surgeons with an experience that spans three decades.

-We care for a broad range of health concerns, but commonly encountered problems in ACHD patients including:
+We care for a broad range of health concerns, but commonly encountered problems in ACHD patients include:

 Many patients wait to treat their congenital heart disease.
 Imaging, including echocardiograms (ultrasound) and MRI, allow us to diagnose problems before they limit your ability to live and work symptom-free.

 Our ACHD team is involved at every step along the way.
 Cardiac catheterizations, including non-invasive placement of valves, are done by experts in congenital heart disease.
-Surgery for ACHD is done by one of our heart surgeons who specialize in congenital heart disease.
+Surgery for adult congenital heart disease is performed by one of our heart surgeons who specialize in congenital heart disease.

 Conditions we treat include: